Babe, the revolution is now and we are 👏 here 👏 for 👏 it 👏

 If you’re not across the turning point of the global Fashion Revolution movement, know that it was sparked by a tragedy that took the lives of 1,134 garment workers, shook the world and thrust the very industry which created these brutal conditions into the public eye.

 Six years on and consumers are calling – demanding – greater transparency from brands.
 People want to know who made their clothes, under what conditions and with what materials.
-And we say, fuck YES, this is the revolution that had to happen.
+And we say, hell YES, this is the revolution that had to happen.

 Babe, let us take you on our sustainable and ethical journey so far.